PBI-David/Deneb-Showcase/Gantt Chart/README.md

 - Initial chart view can have collapsed or expanded columns or rows

-If you have a requirement for more advanced features like task baselines, more levels in the task hierarchy or hourly granularity, please reach out to me on [LinkedIn](https://www.linkedin.com/in/davbacci/) with a message in your connection request.
+If you have a requirement for more advanced features like task baselines, more levels in the task hierarchy or hourly granularity and would like to pay for consultancy services, please reach out to me on  [LinkedIn](https://www.linkedin.com/in/davbacci/) with a message in your connection request.

 # Instructions